DavidHe1127/Mr.He_HandBook/DevOps/Tooling/terraform.md

 ### Variable default value

 A worth noting caveat in terraform, default value for a variable will only be used when this variable it's not set during operations such as `apply` or `plan`.
-If it's set, terraform will ignore default value even if it's a falsy value like null!!!
+If it's set, terraform will ignore default value even if it's a falsy value like null!

 ```tf
 terraform apply -var="vpc_name=${VPC_NAME}"